silviodeigiudici/RetiDiCalcolatori/data/Data.md

 # Data
-Scripts needed by flick to allow the usage of the APIs.
+Scripts needed by flick to allow the usage of the APIs and data models.